rcky844/knowledge-handbook/Biology/Immunology/Health and diseases/Diabetes mellitus.md

 > **Note**:
 > Injection dose of insulin must be carefully controlled.
-> - If too much insulin is injected, the blood glucose level may fall so low that body cells cannot obtain enough glucose for respiration and [[metabolism]] will slow down.
+> - If too much insulin is injected, the blood glucose level may fall so low that body cells cannot obtain enough glucose for respiration and [[Metabolism]] will slow down.

 #### Dietary considerations for diabetics
 Meals should be <u>high-fibre, low glycaemic index (GI) carbohydrates</u> and be <u>low in total saturated fats, added sugar and salt</u>.